-As of December 31, 2023, 2022 and 2021, the Company has restricted cash of approximately \$322, \$553, and \$13, respectively.
-As of December 31, 2023, the decrease is primarily related to the release of cash restrictions in Octal, derived from the revocation of anti-dumping measures applicable to PET.
-As of December 31, 2022, the increase relates primarily to funds that were restricted as part of the Octal acquisition.
+As of December 31, 2024, 2023 and 2022, the Company has restricted cash of approximately \$386, \$322, and \$553, respectively.
+As of December 31, 2024, the increase compared to the previous year is mainly related to translation effect.
+As of December 31, 2023, the decrease is compared to the previous year is primarily related to the release of cash restrictions in Octal, derived from the revocation of anti-dumping measures applicable to PET.
+As of December 31, 2022, the increase compared to the previous year relates primarily to funds that were restricted as part of the Octal acquisition.